-Haden enters her first year as Head Coach at Harris-Stowe State University after serving as an assistant coach at the University of Missouri-St. Louis.
+Before taking over at Harris-Stowe, Haden worked as an assistant coach at the University of Missouri-St. Louis.
 At UMSL, Haden’s primary responsibilities were recruiting prospective student athletes, player development, overseeing academics, and producing scouting reports on opponents.
 She was also integral in helping produce two All-Conference selections for the Tritons.

 Haden is a 2014 graduate of Western Carolina University where she graduated cum laude, earning a degree in Communication with concentrations in Journalism and Broadcast Journalism.
 During her time at WCU, she served as the starting point guard and captain of the women’s basketball team.
-As a senior, she scored in double figures five times, including a career high of 18 points, and tied for lead in assists for the season with 32.
+As a senior, she scored in double figures five times, including a career high of 18 points, and tied for the team leader in assists.
 She also led the team to the Southern Conference semifinals for the first time in 6 years during her senior year.
 Haden is currently 8th All-Time in career free throw percentage at 80%.

 Prior to graduating from Western Carolina, Haden attended and played basketball at the University of Missouri-St. Louis (2010-2011) and Mineral Area College (2011-2012), where she was named Honorable Mention All-Region and ranked 7th in the country in assists.